Talcum Powder & Ovarian Cancer

 Women have been using Johnson & Johnson’s talcum powder products in their feminine hygiene routines for decades because the brand advertised them as being perfectly safe.
-Over the years, numerous studies have found a connection between talcum powder and ovarian cancer, raising concerns over whether these products are actually safe.
+Many may recall the pharmaceutical company’s popular marketing slogan from the 1980s: “A sprinkle a day keeps odor away.”
+However, numerous studies over the past several decades have found a connection between talcum powder and ovarian cancer, raising concerns over whether these products are as safe as they were advertised.

 Does Talcum Powder Cause Ovarian Cancer?

-In 2016, the talcum powder cancer debate became an international media story as Johnson & Johnson lost 3 lawsuits back to back over claims that its talc-based products caused ovarian cancer in women.
+In 2016, the baby powder cancer debate became an international media story as Johnson & Johnson lost three back-to-back lawsuits over claims that its talc products caused ovarian cancer in women.

 How is ovarian cancer caused by talc?

-Even with 40 years of studies pointing to a connection between ovarian tumors and talcum powder, it is still unclear exactly what causes them to form.
-Tumors can develop regardless of whether talc is applied directly or indirectly, such as when dusted onto underwear, sanitary napkins, etc.
+Even with 40 years of studies pointing to a connection between ovarian tumors and talcum powder, the exact relationship is still unclear.
+Tumors can develop regardless of whether talc is applied directly or indirectly, such as when dusted onto underwear or sanitary napkins.

-One theory about how talcum powder causes ovarian cancer is that the talc particles can travel from the pelvic region to the ovaries and cause inflammation, a condition that frequently plays a role in the development certain types of cancer.
+One theory is that talc particles can travel through the vagina to the ovaries and cause inflammation.
 That inflammation can eventually lead to the formation of cancerous tumors.